 That’s really it.
 I try to stay doing that thing I’m “supposed” to do, and parking lot anything that will off track me.

 Shameless plug that I’m a fan of Copy Banking, as my Copywriting for Creatives students know. 🙂 Check out the AW Shop Copy Bank template, or hop on the waitlist for Copywriting for Creatives, where we dive in with more detail!

-Homework: If you’ve never done a mental brain dump exercise, try it: Get a pen in hand, and scrawl out every last solitary to-do or task that’s in your head.
+How to Organize Your Small Business Homework Task #4 : If you’ve never done a mental brain dump exercise, try it: Get a pen in hand, and scrawl out every last solitary to-do or task that’s in your head.
 Highlight the ones that take less than 5 minutes and do them, and deposit the rest somewhere.

-Okay, this one is new, but basically I’ve realized since I grew my team this year a bit more than last year that I have to keep making templates … it kinda doesn’t just go away, and you don’t really get to the end and have this day where you realize “guys, we made all the templates!
+It kinda doesn’t just go away, and you don’t really get to the end and have this day where you realize “guys, we made all the templates!
 Let’s eat cupcakes and celebrate.”

 Not my experience with a small business. 🙂

 So, each day, I try to make ONE process easier for the next time.